-Finally we arrived and diembarked from the hayride.
-Tyoma ran off, which seemed like an excellent idea.
-I follwed him to a quiet spot while everyone else gathered around the farmer to hear his little spiel. we were the only ones off on our own. i steered t back to overhear the plans, find an apple, pick it and eat it.
-These trees are okay, these are not.
+Despite his complaints, Liev disembarked from the hayride with amiable patience.
+In retrospect, knowing how long the ride was and counting it down would have helped him tolerate the trip.
+Liev ran off once outside the bus, which seemed like an excellent plan.
+I followed him to a quiet spot while everyone else gathered around the farmer for his apple orchard spiel.
+Liev and I were the only ones off on our own.
+I steered back to overhear the plans, find an apple, pick it and eat it.
+These trees are acceptable for apple-picking, these are not.

 Far from the others, we found a misshapen fruit dangling from a stunted tree.
 Irregular, bite-marked fruit littered the ground around it.
 Other children squealed as they picked fruit as flawless as the supermarket fare.
 “Looks weird, tastes great,” Liev observed and handed me his apple which looked as if a tiny black hole had sucked a third of it into another dimension.
 In the distance, teachers crowded students for a tour of the cider factory.
 I waved them off.
 We poked at rotting fruit with twigs and pebbles and walked across dark furrows to chase squirrels.
 Busses and barnes no longer held our interest.